 Evacuate Or Shelter In Place?

-In any serious emergency, emergency responders likely will advise you to do one of two things: to evacuate, or to shelter in place.
+In a serious emergency, emergency responders will advise you to do one of two things:

-Detailed information about whether to stay put or to evacuate (PDF) is available online.
+Find detailed information about whether to stay put or to evacuate.

 Your natural instinct may be to flee in an emergency.
 But emergency planners in our region say they are more likely to recommend sheltering in place – staying home – than evacuating because that is the appropriate response for the kinds of disasters most likely to happen here.

 Baltimore County does not have established evacuation routes.
 Precise evacuation routes will depend on the nature and location of the emergency.